BE Civil Engineering: Career, Skills, Scope, Options, Outlook, Challenges

 • Construction companies: civil engineers may work for contractors or construction firms, managing the construction of infrastructure projects or providing design and consulting services.

-• Manufacturing companies: civil engineers may work in the research and development departments of manufacturing firms, developing new products or processes related to the construction industry.
+• Manufacturing companies: civil engineers may work in manufacturing firms' research and development departments, developing new products or processes related to the construction industry.

 • Non-profit organizations: civil engineers may work for non-profit organizations focused on infrastructure development, such as water and sanitation projects in developing countries.